-In January 2023 and January 2022, Moody's Investor Services and Standard & Poor's Ratings Services assigned credit ratings to Embecta of Ba3 and B+, respectively.
+In January 2023 and February 2023, Moody's Investor Services and Standard & Poor's Ratings Services published updates to our credit ratings of Ba3 and B+, respectively.
+These ratings remain unchanged from the initial published ratings from January 2022.

 The following table summarizes our Condensed Consolidated Statements of Cash Flows: